marc7s/Homelab/README.md

 Note that if using the `deploy-docker` or `deploy-static-web` roles to deploy, you can even use templating inside the docker compose files.

 ## Creating database backups
+### Creating a backup
 1. Connect to the database through SSMS, then right click the database and select `Tasks -> Back Up...`
 2. As the source, select the correct database, and for `Backup type` select Full
-3. Under destination, for `Back up to:`, select `Disk`, and then enter `/var/opt/mssql/data/DatabaseBackup`
+3. Under destination, for `Back up to:`, select `Disk`, and then enter `/var/opt/mssql/data/backup.bak`
-4. Open a new WSL instance, and enter `scp root@DOCKER_IP_HERE:/Deploy/DATABASE_PROJECT_PATH_HERE/data/DatabaseBackup ./Database-DATE_HERE.bak`
+4. Open a new WSL instance, and enter `scp root@DOCKER_IP_HERE:/Deploy/DATABASE_PROJECT_PATH_HERE/data/backup.bak ./Database-DATE_HERE.bak`
 5. Execute `explorer.exe .` to open an Explorer window in that folder, taking you directly to the backup file which you can then move to where you would like to store it

+### Restoring from backup
+1. Open a new WSL instance, cd to the location of the backup `.bak` file, and enter `scp ./BACKUP_FILE_NAME.bak root@DOCKER_IP_HERE:/Deploy/DATABASE_PROJECT_PATH_HERE/data/DatabaseBackup/backup.bak`
+2. Connect to the database through SSMS, then right click the Databases folder and select `Restore Database...`
+3. Choose `Device` as the source, press the three dots to select the media, then press `Add` and navigate to `/var/opt/mssql/data/DatabaseBackup` and choose the `backup.bak` file

 # Thanks
 Special thanks to [Jeff Geerling](https://github.com/geerlingguy) for the Ansible roles that were really helpful to this project.